 Order or buy young veg plants

-Buy trays of young veg plants that you don’t have the time or space to grow from seed.
-Buy them by mail order or look for them at the garden centre.
+Buy trays of young veg plants that you don't have the time or space to grow from seed, either by mail order or look for them at the garden centre.

 March is the last month for planting bare-root fruit trees and bushes.
-You can also plant bare-root strawberry runners, asparagus crowns and Jerusalem artichokes and plant out shallots and onion sets.
+You can also plant bare-root strawberry runners, asparagus crowns and Jerusalem artichokes and plant out garlic, shallots and onion sets.
+If you like to plan ahead, find out about allotment jobs for April in our seasonal guide.